sneupane007/Basic-Motion-Detection/README.md

    pip install -r requirements.txt
    ```

-## Usage
+### Usage

 Run the application:

 ```
-python run.py --mode all
+python program.py
 ```

-Available modes:

-- `web`: Run only the web dashboard
-- `detection`: Run only the motion detection
-- `all`: Run both the dashboard and motion detection (default)

-Access the dashboard at http://localhost:5000
+Access the dashboard at http://localhost:5001

-## Requirements
+### Requirements

 - Python 3.8 or higher
 - Webcam (for motion detection)
 - Flask and dependencies listed in requirements.txt

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+### Things left to do
+- improve the detection algorithm
+- for now I have copied all the css from else where.
+Plan to use tailwind for better and faster designs
+- improve the data analysis part